alanshaw/ipfs-browser-sandbox/README.md

 <p align="center"><img src="assets/logo-1024w.png" width="128" /></p>
-<h1 align="center">Planetary Browser (EXPERIMENTAL)</h1>
+<h1 align="center">IPFS Browser Sandbox</h1>

-> An experimental p2p browser built on IPFS
+> An EXPERIMENTAL p2p browser built on IPFS

 ### ⚠️ Reference Use Only! ⚠️

-**The Planetary Browser is not a product intended to ship to end users.**
+**The IPFS Browser Sandbox is not a product intended to ship to end users.**

-Instead it is a Technology Preview for how [IPFS](https://ipfs.io)/[IPLD](https://ipld.io/) resources could be represented in web browser components.
+It is a Technology Preview for how [IPFS](https://ipfs.io)/[IPLD](https://ipld.io/) resources could be represented in web browser components.

 It is here for demos, experimentation and fun times.

-It is _not secure_ and may be partly or entirely broken.
+It's also **not secure** and may be partly or entirely broken.
 Use at your own risk.

 <img alt="Screenshot 2020-03-26 at 23 09 11" src="https://user-images.githubusercontent.com/152863/77705175-e4b4b300-6fb6-11ea-90a1-972c3c53b162.png">